nicholas-denis/debug/README.md

 4. Explore the different .yaml files.
 Each one is setup for a particular experiment.
 The YAML file determines the entire imputation being applied.
 More information is provided below.

-5. <optional>Copy required data sources into the /data/ folder.
+5. OPTIONAL: Copy required data sources into the /data/ folder.

 6. Refer to the `experiments/` directory for Jupyter notebooks that hosts imputation experiments.